sleeping126/alex/README.md

 **Could I potentially learn any available application that is accessible over the internet?** <br>
 Yes, you could, but really should not do that, since testing usually takes a lot of traffic, and your test targets may not like it.
-But we do not programmatically prohibit it either.
+But we do not pragmatically prohibit it either.
 The primary use case is to use ALEX for testing applications that are installed locally or in the same network.

 **Do I really not have to have any programming experience?** <br>